OWASP/rbac/README.md

 ##Repo Branches Explained

+* **master**:

-* **master**: Contains most current stable release.
-Should not be touched until a new release is merged from 'dev/v2.x/staging'
+    Contains most current stable release.
+Shouldn't be touched until new release is merged from 'dev/v2.x/staging'

+* **dev/v2.x/staging**:

-* **dev/v2.x/staging**: Staging area.
+    Staging area.
 All changes for next release will be merged here once a change's feature set is complete, including Unit Tests

+* **dev/v2.x/[topic_branch]**:

-* **dev/v2.x/[topic_branch]**: Topic branches used to work on new changes, new features, bug fixes and Unit Tests
+    Topic branches used to work on new changes, new features, bug fixes and Unit Tests

+* **PhpRbac/Classic**:

-* **PhpRbac/Classic**: PHP-RBAC v1.0
+    Contains PHP-RBAC v1.0 code base

 ##Contact Us